SamaMansour/place-finder-app/README.md

 # place-finder
-## This is node js project with a very simple structure using google maps with a free api key all you have to do to write your disired location and click search
+## This is node js project with a very simple structure using google maps with a free api key all you have to do to write your location and click search

 # How to run and install your project